ecentral/fairway-canto-saas-fal/README.md

 ### Update

-1.0.6.3 - Change preview image size for typo3 backend
-1.0.6.2 - Fix performace on backend and fronted filelisting 1.0.6.1 - Fix router handling of AfterFormEnginePageInitializedEventListener
+1.0.6.4 - Append new Command job for clear the canto file cache and delete frontend processed images 1.0.6.3 - Change preview image size for typo3 backend 1.0.6.2 - Fix performace on backend and fronted filelisting 1.0.6.1 - Fix router handling of AfterFormEnginePageInitializedEventListener